salsicha/CyberPhysics/applications/rpiflightcontroller/README.md

 TODO:
-get aerostack2 gazebo sim working flight controller needs to be able to hover mode, this requires a PID use_optical_flow_mono.py and estimate motion use velocity error in python script drone will only move forward pitch will control forward velocity
-PID in python script will adjust pitch to get desired velocity get aerostack2 genesis sim working enable mode switch, stabilize with INS, use Oak for MegaDepth or people tracking
+get aerostack2 gazebo sim working use_optical_flow_mono.py and estimate motion for hover mode use velocity error in ros_flight_controller.py add PID in ros_flight_controller.py use pitch for forward velocity get aerostack2 genesis sim working enable mode switch, stabilize with INS, use Oak for MegaDepth or people tracking